Considering a job at Starbucks?

 Since we’re talking about livable wages, we have to make our final number the amount a barista brings home after paying all their taxes.
 So, let’s break this down.

-First, we need to look at where he or she lives because when it comes down to it, you can’t say how much a barista makes without first knowing where they live.
-We’ll look at some top-earning places and some of the lowest.
+First, we need to look at where he or she lives because, when it comes down to it, you can’t say how much a barista makes without first knowing where they live.
+We’ll look at some of the top-earning locations and some of the lowest.

-As of 2022, all Starbucks baristas are making at least $15.00 as a base hourly rate.
-So I’ll use that as our lowest earning amount.
+As of 2022, all Starbucks baristas make at least $15.00 as a base hourly rate, so I’ll use that as our lowest earning amount.

-Right until 2020, Starbucks was basing its wages on the state minimum.
+Up until 2020, Starbucks based its wages on the state minimum.
 At that time, baristas earned as little as $7.20 per hour.
-The jump to $15.00 is a huge leap for the company and the employees!
+The jump to $15.00 is a huge leap for the company and its employees!

 In certain places in California and Washington, baristas make up to $20.00 per hour.
 I’ll use this at our highest earning amount.

-Keep in mind that this amount does not include tips yet.
-We’re just trying to figure out the base pay for now.
+Please note that this amount does not include tips yet.
+We’re just trying to determine the base pay for now.

-In either case, the barista falls into the middle tax bracket, where 12% of their earned income will go towards taxes.
+In either case, the barista falls into the middle tax bracket, where 12% of their earned income goes toward taxes.

-With those calculations, we can say that an employee on the lower-earning scale who works 40 hours per week makes $600 in gross pay per week.
+With those calculations, we can say that an employee on the lower end of the earnings scale who works 40 hours per week makes $600 in gross pay per week.

 Here’s how I got there: $15.00 x 40 = $600.00